chrisbroski/wireframe/README.md

 There are drawbacks too.

 * **Learning curve**: The abililty to build UIs out of HTML takes more time to acquire than drawing with pencil and paper.
-I'd argue it takes less time than Photoshop, but if you've already spent the time to learn of to create digital media, that's not helpful.
+I'd argue it takes less time than Photoshop, but if you've already know how to use it, that's no consolation.
 * **Misleading purpose**: It is hard to tell the difference between a wireframe designed for quick demonstration and a poorly made application.

 Learning HTML is a solvable problem - invest the time in learning it.
 The second problem is harder to find a solution to.
 If you show somebody a UI scrawled in crayon on a cocktail napkin, they should naturally look past the crudeness of the media and focus on the idea it is attempting to communicate.
 A quick HTML page looks way better, but people expect more from it and have a hard time looking past the "ugliness" of the design.
 I have found several effective techniques to prevent this that I will whare with you and give you a few tools to assist.